 Extreme winter storm impacts are expected in the Sierra Nevada due to blowing snow, snow load, and snow amounts up to six feet today into Wednesday night.
 Travel is not advised.

-A few strong thunderstorms are possible across the Sierra Nevada Wednesday afternoon and evening.
-Small hail, brief heavy rain and wind gusts near 45 miles per hour are some of the hazards associated with strong thunderstorms.
-In addition to dangerous cloud to ground lightning strikes, any thunderstorm can produce localized flooding.
+A few strong thunderstorms are possible throughout Central California from 1 PM PDT this afternoon until 8 PM PDT this evening.
+Small hail and wind gusts near 45 miles per hour are a couple of hazards associated with strong thunderstorms.
+In addition to dangerous cloud to ground lightning strikes, any thunderstorm can produce intense rainfall rates, leading to localized flooding.